BEFORE YOU GO...

 According to Nikkei, “having information on their corporate clients’ major shareholders will make it easier for banks to understand their clients’ history and attributes, helping to prevent money laundering and other fraudulent activities.”

 Japan’s Ministry of Justice and the Financial Services Agency (FSA) will work together with financial institutions in the private sector to enhance their inspection of shareholder data.
-Following this, banks will be able to get better oversight on shareholders to analyse risks of money laundering.
+Following this, banks will be able to get better oversight on shareholders to analyze risks of money laundering.

 The JBA will urge major Japanese banks to implement measures as suggested by the new system, with initial responsive action expected from larger banks.
 This initiative will then be followed by the regional banks and Shinkin (credit treasury) banks.